 Do you even remember Deepika Padukone in Race 2?

 At this point in her successful career, it’s difficult not to label Padukone as a risk-averse actress.
 As someone who limits the possibilities of her own range.
 As someone, who refuses to challenge herself.
 At a time when her contemporaries are insistent on reinventing themselves with every film.
-Just last year, Anushka Sharma played a demon and a demure small-town housewife; Alia Bhatt played an Indian spy questioning her patriotism, and Tapsee Pannu essayed two distinctly different shades of gritty.
+In 2018 alone, Anushka Sharma played a demon and a demure small-town housewife; Alia Bhatt played an Indian spy questioning her patriotism, and Tapsee Pannu essayed two distinctly different shades of gritty.

 When not obsessing over TV shows, planning unaffordable vacations, or stuffing her face with french fries, Poulomi likes believing that some day her sense of humour will be darker than her under-eye circles.